Atlanta Public Schools

 Atlanta Public Schools (APS) is a school district based in Atlanta, Georgia, United States.
-It is run by the Atlanta Board of Education with superintendent Dr. Lisa Herring.
-The system has an active enrollment of 54,956 students, attending a total of 103 school sites: 50 elementary schools (three of which operate on a year-round calendar), 15 middle schools, 21 high schools, four single-gender academies and 13 charter schools.
+It is run by the Atlanta Board of Education with Superintendent Dr. Bryan Johnson.
+The system has an active enrollment of approximately 50,000 students, attending a total of 103 school sites: 50 elementary schools (three of which operate on a year-round calendar), 15 middle schools, 21 high schools, four single-gender academies and 13 charter schools.
 The school system also supports two alternative schools for middle and/or high school students, two community schools, and an adult learning center.

 The school system owns the license for, but does not operate, the radio station WABE-FM 90.1 (the National Public Radio affiliate) and the Public Broadcasting Service (PBS) public television station WABE-TV 30.

+History

+Before 1900

+On November 26, 1869, the Atlanta City Council passed an ordinance establishing the Atlanta Public Schools.
+On January 31, 1872, the first three grammar schools for white students (Crew Street School, Ivy Street School, Walker Street School) opened, and the existing grammar schools for black students (Summer Hill School and Storr's School) established by the Freedman's Bureau in 1866 and supported by the Northern Missionary Societies, were merged into the holdings of the Atlanta Public Schools.
+The capacity of each school was 400 students, although the inaugural registration was 1839 students, 639 students over the capacity.
+In addition, two high schools, divided by sex, were formed for white students, Boys High and Girls High.
+These initial schools were based on a census of school aged (ages 6–18) children called for by the inaugural Board of Education.
+That survey reported in October 1870 that there were 3,345 white children (1,540 boys and 1,805 girls) and 3,139 black children (1,421 boys and 1,728 girls) for a total potential student body of 6,484.